-Doctoral Tuition and Financial Aid
+PhD Tuition and Financial Aid

-The School of Nursing is committed to assisting all full-time doctoral students for three years of tuition, fees, stipend, and health insurance.
+The School of Nursing is committed to assisting all full-time PhD students for three years of tuition, fees, stipend, and health insurance.
 Students may be funded internally or externally, depending on funding options available.
-The doctoral program leadership will determine which funding is most appropriate for all incoming students.
-The School of Nursing will provide partial funding to doctoral students without external sources of funding beyond the 3 years of full funding support.
+The PhD program leadership will determine which funding is most appropriate for all incoming students.
+The School of Nursing will provide partial funding to PhD students without external sources of funding beyond the 3 years of full funding support.
 Students who enter with an approved master’s degree will be provided with 4 years of tuition support.
 Students who enter the program without an approved master’s degree will be provided with up to 5 years of tuition support.
 Students will be responsible for the cost of health insurance and their living expenses in years 4 and 5.
 Students who choose part-time enrollment are responsible for paying for their own tuition, fees, and health insurance.

 In exchange for a nine-month stipend (September - May), students may be funded as a Teaching Assistant to support School of Nursing courses at up to 16 hours a week.
-The stipend for 2015-2016 is $23,500.
+The stipend for 2017-2018 is $25,000.

 Funding from the federal government such as NIH training grants (T32s), professional organizations or foundations, or other external agencies may be available for students if their research goals and objectives are a good fit for the source of funding.
-The doctoral program leadership will carefully determine possible sources of external funding for accepted students.
-Additionally, our current students are successful at obtaining prestigious pre-doctoral NRSA awards from the National Institute of Nursing Research that can fund doctoral study.
+The PhD program leadership will carefully determine possible sources of external funding for accepted students.
+Additionally, our current students are successful at obtaining prestigious pre-doctoral NRSA awards from the National Institute of Nursing Research that can fund PhD study.

 As funding may not be able to cover all expenses, supplemental employment may be helpful.
 Students funded as Teaching Assistants or through external funding and who are in good academic standing may work a maximum of 10 hours per week in a supplemental job.

 Non-US citizens or non-US permanent residents, however, are not eligible for federal grants.
-Therefore, these students must secure their own funding for any part of the doctoral program that exists outside the first three years.
+Therefore, these students must secure their own funding for any part of the PhD program that exists outside the first three years.
 This includes not only work after the third year, but it may include English Language training that the school could require be completed at Penn prior to the start of the first academic semester.